[Analysis] Will coronavirus torpedo the Green Deal?

 Public and private debt problems

-"The rise in public deficit, but also company debt, might reduce funding and investments in climate change mitigation and adaptation," said Thorfinn Stainforth, a policy analyst at the think tank Institute for European Environment Policy (IEEP).
+"The rise in public deficit, but also company debt, might reduce funding and investments in climate change mitigation and adaptation," said Thorfinn Stainforth, a policy analyst at the think tank Institute for European Environmental Policy (IEEP).

 For instance, it took more than five years for levels of green investments to recover after the 2008 crisis.